 One of the best radio DJs in cinema, Stevie Wayne from “The Fog” is a great low-key reference.

-Sam Neill’s mad doctor in space from “Event Horizon” seems like an ideal name choice.
+Sam Neill’s mad doctor in space from “Event Horizon” seems like an ideal name choice for your male dog.

 If you’re a fan of the “Resident Evil” films, its leading lady offers a perfect name for your pup.